 4. Codonopsis Root (Dang Shen)

 This mild yet powerful herb is among the most commonly used in Traditional Chinese Medicine.
 It’s one of a group of herbs called adaptogens, which are thought to help the body’s systems deal better with environmental stress and its ripple effects like anxiety and fatigue.

 While it's also known for its immune-boosting effects, when it comes to weight loss, several studies show a link between codonopsis root and decreased body weight, particularly in the context of a high-fat diet.
 Extracts, dried slices, capsules, and powders are all available.
 Codonopsis root is part of WTHN's Daily Digestion blend.

 Actually a type of mushroom, this herb plays a unique role in the weight loss arsenal: It works as a gentle diuretic to help shed excess water weight so you can feel lighter almost instantly.
 Water retention can happen for a number of reasons, such as eating too much salt or having your period, but natural diuretics can help flush excess body fluids that seem to be weighing you down.

 Interestingly, poria cocos mushrooms have also shown promise against the effects of Alzheimer’s disease, as it helps clear certain plaques from the brain.
-Poria cocos can be taken as an easy-to-use supplement and is found in WTHN's digestive support supplement called Gut Check.
+Poria cocos can be taken as an easy-to-use supplement and is found in WTHN's digestive support supplement called Daily Digestion.
 It's also an ingredient in a popular Chinese digestive remedy called Si Jun Zi.

 5. Black Atractylodes Root (Cang Zhu)